French News for Beginners: 9 Awesome Resources for Your Daily Serving of French

 When you use the desktop version of MosaLingua, you can learn from content on the web (they’ve actually recommended using news sites on their blog) using their vocabulary and flashcard tools.

-Learning French with news means never missing out on an opportunity to keep up with your French language skills or the 411.
+With so much happening every day, learning French with news means never missing out on an opportunity to improve your French language skills!